Jiu Jitsu (film): Plot

 Every six years in the last two millennia, an ancient order of superhuman martial artists called Jiu Jitsu faces a vicious race of alien invaders in a battle for Earth.
 The invaders have always lost to Earth's defenders, up until now.

 In a jungle in Burma (Myanmar), American soldier Jake Barnes is running away from alien shuriken.
 Jake ends up falling off an oceanside cliff, where a mysterious western man rescues him and gives him over to the care of two Burmese fishermen.
-Assuming that he came from a nearby military post, and after foreboding miscommunication with inexperienced translator, they take him there.
+Assuming that he came from a nearby military post, and after foreboding miscommunication with an inexperienced translator, they take him there.
 Upon regaining consciousness, he is interrogated by an intelligence officer, Myra, as the military is puzzled by the villagers' mention of a comet that comes every six years and a hole in a temple opening.
 However, Jake appears to have amnesia, with no recall of events leading to his being found in the water, with even truth serums failing to disclose anything.

 While Myra discusses this other operatives, Keung, an advanced Jiu Jitsu fighter, breaks his way through the base to rescue him, besting fist and gun alike.
 Keung recognizes Jake with a special handclasp and the two escape, in a long sequence that confirms Jake, too, is skilled in superhuman martial arts.
 They then reunite with a band of Jiu Jitsu fighters led by Harrigan.
 The fighters seem to know Jake, but he does not remember them or their mission.
 As they try to leave to head back to their base, the American military turns up again, and although the fighters easily defeat them, Myra manages to recapture Jake.
 He is interrogated again, but Jake only tells her to leave the zone with her unit, and Myra ultimately agrees.
 While traveling on foot through the jungle, they are attacked by the leader of the invaders, Brax, who wipes out the soldiers.